NobutakaShimizu/icalp25_slide/slides.md

 <div style="text-align: center;">

-We need to wait **3122 years**
+I'm regret to inform you that **3122 years** needed...

-if the current improvement rate of 0.0046 / 35 years continues
+(if the current improvement rate of 0.0046 / 35 years continues)

 </div>